0xZ0F/Z0FCourse_ReverseEngineering/Credit.md

 # Credit
-These are people that have helped improve this course.
+These are people that have helped improve this course or support me via [Patreon](https://www.patreon.com/z0f).
 Note that I do provide links to the accounts of these people.
-The safety of these links are NOT guaranteed.
+The safety of these links is NOT guaranteed.
 CLICK AT YOUR OWN RISK.
 If you don't wish to have your name listed, want a different account linked/credited, or anything else let me know.
 Also, there is no particular order.

+# Patreon Supporters
+> Last names are not shown for privacy reasons.
+If you're a Patreon supporter and you wish to have your last name shown, just let me know!
+* Yury

 # Bug Squashers:
 * [Kcchouette](https://github.com/Kcchouette)